Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 2.3 =
 * FEATURE: Add option to not display markup in the options drop-down box.
-* FIX: Add missing Author: tag.
+* FIX: Add missing 'Author:' tag.
 * FIX: Ensure documentation is clear that this works on “global” attributes.
 * FIX: Version 2.3 exposes a problem in an earlier version's database conversion where percentage markups show incorrectly in the options drop-down (For instance, a 10% markup on $40 shows as $10 instead of $4).
 To patch around it, version 2.3 will put the percentage in the drop-down instead of the actual markup.
 These items will need to have their regular prices reset to have the actual markup appear.

 = 2.2 =
 * FIX: Plugin name and Description.
 * FIX: Markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).
-* FIX: Clear Markup by Attribute metadata from the database on variation deletion.
+* FIX: Clear Markup-by-Attribute metadata from the database on variation deletion.

 = 2.1 =
-* FEATURE: Organize `Settings` page with sub-headings.
+* FEATURE: Organize `Settings` page with subheadings.
 * FEATURE: Provide a link to the wiki from `Settings` page.
 * FEATURE: Expand wiki to include help with settings.
 * FIX: Improve readme.txt readability.